metaheed/kolle/doc/pipeline_version.md

-### Data pipeline versioning
+### Data pipeline versioning using blue green deployment

 As a part of this tutorial, we will see how to build data pipeline versioning using Kolle without writing any single line of code.
+Blue-green deployment will be used for data pipeline versioning.
+Blue green deployment is fast, easy to deploy and rollback.

 Domain: Insurance policy